Skip to definition.

 1. Lower someone's spirits; make downhearted

-"These news depressed her"
+"The news depressed her";

 - deject, cast down, get down, dismay, dispirit, demoralize, demoralise [Brit]

-"The lack of rain had depressed the water level in the reservoir"
+"The lack of rain had depressed the water level in the reservoir";

 - lower

-"Depress the space key"
+"Depress the space key";

 - press down